Submitted by John Poeltler on

 Module 4: Coagulation and Hemostasis

-This module reviews the processes and mechanisms of hemostasis, types of hemostatic disorders and their characterizations, and the tests and procedures used for coagulation and hemostasis.
+This module reviews the processes and mechanisms of hemostasis, the types of hemostatic disorders and their characterizations, and the tests and procedures used for coagulation and hemostasis.

 Module 5: Immunology and Serology